Eslam-Adel-1/Eslam-Adel-1/README.md

 # <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Objects/Card%20Index%20Dividers.png" alt="Card Index Dividers" width="45" height="45" align="center"/> Projects To take a look at :

-1- MediCare :
+# 1- MediCare :

+A healthcare application to screen for potential symptoms of serious diseases like heart attack, breast cancer, Parkinson's, and diabetes

 https://github.com/Eslam-Adel-1/MediCare.git

-2- Life-Pulse :
+# 2- Life-Pulse :

+An application to manage booking and setting appointments between patients and doctors with the ability to pay and book the appointment using stripe

 https://github.com/Eslam-Adel-1/life-pulse.git